strjean/interview-frontend/README.md

 May the force be with you.

+ps: If you have questions, feel free to contact Quentin at q.luc@soilcapital.com

 # How to

 * Fork the repository and make your changes in your own private fork